nileshtayade2003/Parkhere/README.md

  For enquiry contact me: 9673466829
 3. **Checking In and Out**
    - Scan the ticket and enter the car number for check-in.
-   - Repeat the process for check-out.
+   - Scan the same ticket for check-out.
    - The ticket is one-time-use only.

 4. **Ticket Verification**